Are There AMM Formulas Other than X Y = K Designed to Minimize Impermanent Loss?

 Other models, such as concentrated liquidity, allow LPs to allocate capital within a specific price range, which can increase capital efficiency but may increase impermanent loss outside that range.

-What Are the Trade-Offs between Capital Efficiency and Impermanent Loss in Different AMM Designs?
+What Is the Trade-off between Capital Efficiency and Impermanent Loss Risk in Concentrated Liquidity?